 - You have complete freedom to distribute the source code of the software once you have modified or customized it as per your requirement.

-Thanks to the capacity of the user to make use of the application as per his/her wish, the licensing costs in case of the open source software are entirely curtailed.
-Therefore, while several of the other costs mentioned above may be associated with utilization of the open source software, it is within the power and right of the user to install the application on as many servers as they desire.
+Thanks to the capacity of the user to make use of the application as per his/her wish, the licensing costs in the case of the open source software are entirely curtailed.
+Therefore, while several of the other costs mentioned above may be associated with the utilization of the open source software, it is within the power and right of the user to install the application on as many servers as they desire.
 They do not have to spend more money on the license for all the extra benefits.
 An added benefit of curtailing the cost ensures that pretesting can be conveniently done with the open source software before the user finalizes his decision of choosing or rejecting a particular application.
 For organizations, the cut down cost goes a long way in helping with the costs of implementation, training, maintenance, and consistent support for the software.

 Now that you are aware of what open source software is and what it means, you are in a much better position to decide if you’d like to opt for it for individual or organizational use.
-You have a thorough understanding of what you can do with an open source software and how it can help you have the freedom of using the software.
+You have a thorough understanding of what you can do with open source software and how it can help you have the freedom of using the software.
 Rest assured, the benefits associated with the choice of open source software are truly fascinating.